sergei-grigorev/masked-email-backup/README.md

 that has no access.
 In that case when you see the MacOS Window to enter the system password to provide an access you need to click "Always Allow".
 Otherwise the password will be required to enter each time (the system password and not the FastMail token).
 Updating lua script does not affect the security system so you will see the password asking only first time you build and install the app.

+## Architecture

+The application is built with the following components:

+- **CLI Interface**: Built with `clap` for command-line argument parsing
+- **Configuration Management**: Uses `config` crate to manage user configuration
+- **Secure Storage**:
+  - Uses MacOS KeyChain for secure storage of FastMail API tokens
+  - Implements AES-256 encryption for the local database
+- **FastMail API Integration**: Communicates with FastMail's API to retrieve masked email data
+- **Lua Scripting Engine**: Uses `mlua` to provide a flexible data export system
+- **Interactive Search**: Uses `skim` for fuzzy searching through the database

+## Lua Scripting

+The application supports custom Lua scripts for exporting data.
+Lua scripts should implement the following functions:

+- `prepare(table)`: Called first, allows you to set up any necessary state
+- `header()`: Called before processing records, should return header text if needed
+- `next(record)`: Called for each record, should return formatted output for that record
+- `footer()`: Called after all records are processed, should return footer text if needed

+Each record passed to the `next` function contains the following fields:
+- `email`: The masked email address
+- `description`: Description of the email
+- `web_site`: Associated website/domain
+- `state`: Current state (enabled/disabled)
+- `created_at`: Creation timestamp

+See the examples in the `lua` directory for reference implementations.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.